torresjrjr/pdssg/README.md

   [RSS]: https://en.wikipedia.org/wiki/RSS

 pdssg can make Atom feeds from directories, with the directory's files as feed entries.
-To do this, make an "Atom seed file" as such:
+To do this, you need to make a specified directory for your feeds, and make an "Atom seed file" as such:

+1. Create a feeds directory (e.g. `./feeds/`) and write it's path in the config file `_feeds`
-1. Note the path of the directory.
+2. Note the path of a directory you want to make a feed (e.g. `./posts/`).
-2. Prepend `./feeds/` to the path.
+3. Prepend your feeds directory path to it (e.g. `./feeds/posts/`).
-3. Append the `.md` file extension to the path.
+4. Append the `.md` file extension to the path (e.g. `./feeds/posts.md`).
-4. Create a Markdown file with the path.
+5. Create a Markdown file with this path.
+This is the Atom seed file.
-5. Write a YAML frontmatter to the file.
+6. Write a YAML frontmatter to the file.

 Refer to the **example site** above for demonstration (the `posts/` directory).

 The Atom seed file will be converted to an Atom feed file.
-This resulting feed will exist at the new path but with an `.xml` extension.
+This resulting feed will exist at the new path but with an `.xml` extension instead of `.md`.
 In this example, the atom feed will appear at `example.com/feeds/posts.xml`.
-Note, the `post.md` file is not necessary for a feed, only a directory.
+Note, the `./posts.md` file is not necessary for a feed, only a directory.

 **NOTE:** Atom entries are ordered alphanumerically by their corresponding filenames, not by their `date` specified by their YAML frontmatter.